m-eshagh-m/Movies-app/README.md

 You can see the demo of my project online by this link: https://movies-app-4569a.web.app/

-- If your from Iran, please use of vpn to see the list of movies
+- If you are from Iran, please use a vpn to see the list of movies

 ## Recommended IDE Setup